 Do a Media Interview

-Has a member of the media reached out to you for an interview?
+Has a member of the media contacted you for an interview?
 Watch this 5-part ASA video on how to work with the media, messaging, audience, and rules of media (member log-in required).
 You will find information on ways to share your research with the media and learn strategies to effectively communicate your work and ideas to non-academic audiences through the media.
+Watch this webinar to learn how to effectively promote your research to the public, including writing op-eds, handling journalists’ inquiries, utilizing social media strategically, and communicating with the public more broadly (member log-in required).

 Use Social Media